zaphodbeblebrox/necron-dnd-puzzles/README.md

 There are 3 types of dials: Life, Death, Necron

 Life Dial's positions: North-1, East-2, South-3, West-4

-            description: While pointing up, 1st character is a Circle with 3 lines to the left & right.
+Description: While pointing up, 1st character is a Circle with 3 lines to the left & right.

 Death Dial's positions: North-5, East-6, South-7, West-8

-            description: While pointing up, 1st character is 3 horizontal lines.
+Description: While pointing up, 1st character is 3 horizontal lines.

 Necon Dial's position: 9, It cannot rotate.

-            description: Has no pointer & features the Warhammer 40K Necron symbol.
+Description: Has no pointer & features the Warhammer 40K Necron symbol.

 Additionally, cracked dials cannot rotate.
 These are the set starting clues to complete the puzzles.